JohnnyLouisTech/python-text-speech/README.md

 ## Project Description:
 Developed a Python script that fetches jokes from the "Official Joke API", processes the retrieved JSON data, and then narrates the jokes using text-to-speech technology.
 The script utilizes the requests and json modules to retrieve and parse the joke data, while pyttsx3 is employed for the text-to-speech functionality.
 Additionally, a Joke class is defined to encapsulate each joke's setup and punchline, enhancing code readability and organization.
 This project demonstrates proficiency in web data retrieval, JSON parsing, object-oriented programming, and integration of text-to-speech capabilities in Python.

+pip install requests pyttsx3 #If you haven't done so yet

 ![textspeech](https://github.com/JohnnyLouisTech/python-text-speech/assets/29494723/0ad3dcbe-67b5-44fe-b9d1-3c94240e1dcf)

 Run the provided Python code: